Renewable natural gas: RNG from Syngas

 Syngas is a mixture of primarily methane, hydrogen, carbon dioxide and carbon monoxide.
-Similarly to biogas, syngas be can be combusted directly or reformed in to RNG or hydrogen.
+Similarly to biogas, syngas can be combusted directly or reformed in to RNG or hydrogen.
 The process start with the production of syngas, typically woody biomass, through gasification or pyrolysis.
 Syngas is then cleaned of contaminants such as hydrogen sulfide and tar.
 To upgrade syngas, the ratio of hydrogen to carbon monoxide is increased using the water gas shift reaction.
 With close to the stoichiometric ratio, the syngas is reformed into methane using the Sabatier reaction and then carbon dioxide is removed using similar techniques to biogas upgrading.

 Renewable natural gas plants based on wood can be categorized into two main categories, one being allothermal, which has the energy provided by a source outside of the gasifier.
 One example is the double-chambered fluidized bed gasifiers consisting of a separate combustion and gasification chambers.
 Autothermal systems generate the heat within the gasifier, but require the use of pure oxygen to avoid nitrogen dilution.

 Core advantage of producing RNG from wood wastes is a higher efficiency that Fisher-Tropsch based liquid fuels production and smaller-production scale than other second generation biofuel production systems.
 The Energy Research Centre of the Netherlands has conducted extensive research on large-scale RNG production from woody biomass, based on the importation of feedstocks from abroad.